chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 noindex: true
 ---

-We're defining a new term for software sharing called [Fair Source](https://fair.io/).
+We're defining a new term for software sharing, [Fair Source](https://fair.io/).
 It relates historically to Open Source (started in 1998) and Free Software (1983).
 In some fashion, software sharing goes back to the dawn of computing.
 What is Fair Source?
 Why do we need it now?